morphismtech/squeal/README.md

       (#u ! #id .== #e ! #user_id)) )
 ```

 Now that we've defined the SQL side of things, we'll need a Haskell type for users.
 We give the type `Generic` and `HasDatatypeInfo` instances so that we can decode the rows we receive when we run getUsers.
-Notice that the record fields of the `User` type match the column names of getUsers.
+Notice that the record fields of the `User` type match the column names of `getUsers`.

 ```haskell
 data User = User { userName :: Text, userEmail :: Maybe Text }